LNBGitHub/LNBGitHub/README.md

 ## About-me

-PhD candidate with research interests in data, machine learning, and artificial intelligence focused on healthcare domain.
+PhD candidate interested in data, machine learning, and artificial intelligence focused on healthcare domain.

 Hold double master's in computer science, statistics, and data science.